 During my mini shopping spree, I bought a giant Canada Goose coat, because I heard they are the warmest in the world, and I am very tired of being cold.
 The coat ended up not working out for me, not because those geese aren’t all they’re cracked up to be, but because I have freakishly long arms.
 So, the coat had to go back, but the box it came in had gotten pretty badly beaten up in transit, and I didn’t feel like using an entire roll of packing tape to shore it up.
 So, I did something that thousands of consumers do every day — I decided to take something I’d bought online, and return it to a physical store.

-The Canada Goose salesperson took pity on me as soon I walked through the door, schlepping a giant box, stuffed into an even more giant tote bag, covered in rain.
+The Canada Goose salesperson took pity on me as soon I walked through the door, schlepping a giant box, stuffed into an even more giant tote bag.
 The conversation went like this:

 Him: “Do you have a return?”

 Me: “Yes, and a new appreciation for how heavy these coats are.”

 Him: “Please tell me you didn’t use Klarna.”

 He proceeded to explain that if I’d used Klarna, a popular BNPL company, there would be no option for me to return the coat in-store.
 Instead, I’d have to take my giant package right back home, start the return process online, and mail it back.
 Thankfully, I’d used a good old-fashioned credit card for the transaction, so I was able to complete my return with ease, and walk home gloriously unencumbered… But as I walked, I found myself weighed down by something else: The worry that the millions of consumers who are now using BNPL have never read the fine print.